 The listing status covers a building or structure in its entirety - internally and externally, as well as structures which are fixed to it or situated within the grounds (legally referred to as curtilage); such as walls and outbuildings.

-If you believe unauthorised works are being carried out then please contact our Planning Compliance Team on 01730 234305.
+If you believe unauthorised works are being carried out then, please contact the Planning Compliance Team.

-If you want to find out if your building is listed then you can initially check the online mapping system, but for up to date information always check with the Heritage Team on 01730 234027.
+If you want to find out if your building is listed then you can initially check the online map.